 A recent West Marin Glean Team meet and greet event.

-Are you interested in becoming a West Marin Glean Team member, or are you a farmer who wants to participate in gleans?
+Are you interested in becoming a West Marin Glean Team member, a Glean Team Lead, or are you a farmer who wants to participate in gleans?
+Spread the word and share the flyers at these links: volunteering or hosting a glean?

 Agricultural Institute of Marin